When you are learning to sail, many sailors want to know if it is possible to sail a boat that does not have a keel.

 Some sailboats do not have a keel.
 Some more popular sailboats that do not use a keel include Catamarans and Dinghies.
 Here is the information on each of these

 Catamaran Sailboats Do Not Have A Keel

-Catamarans do not need to have a keel as they will sit or almost glide on top of the water.
+Catamarans do not need a keel as they sit or almost glide on top of the water.
 If you have ever sailed a catamaran as I have, you can feel how the boat will glide on top of the water, which is very different than the standard keel sailing vessel.

 Catamarans continue to be popular cruising and sailing vessel.
 Some of the larger catamarans have cabins and sleeping areas.
 Many of the smaller catamarans are used for racing or sailing for enjoyment.

 Many smaller catamarans known by the brand name Hobie Cat can capsize.
 I have sailed on many smaller catamarans where I either fell off the boat or the boat completely capsized or tipped over.
 To sail these small catamarans, you must bring the boat upright again.
 Bringing a boat upright in the ocean can sometimes be challenging.